anderssv/the-example/doc/tttd.md

 Part of [TDD](tdd.md)

+---

-> Testing Through The Domain was kind of a joke because the name was a bit hard to pronounce.
-But it stuck for now. :smile:
+> :white_check_mark: Testing Through The Domain was kind of a joke name because it was a bit hard to pronounce.
+It stuck for now. :smile:

 This one is a bit hard to see, but I know it raises the level for tests and maintenance in the long run.
 It reduces irrelevant failures in tests and makes re-factoring easier.